Choosing the right underwear is important to a man’s overall health and well-being.

 Another common problem is caused by chafing while you are working out or playing sports.

-It is because your underwear is not providing enough support, so that your sweaty skin chafes against it.
+Because your underwear is not providing enough support, your sweaty skin chafes against it.
 Groin chafing feels like burning and it causes an uncomfortable bright red rash.

 To avoid this, choose breathable underwear with moisture-wicking qualities and the type of fabric that stays in place to ensure against those embarrassing wedgies.